alexander-newton/retrep/CONTRIBUTING.md

   "tables": [
     {
       "table_id": "3.2",
-      "column": 1, #which column of the table is relevant "binary": 0, #indicates whether treatment is binary "model": "log-linear", #log-linear, exponential
+      "column": 1, //which column of the table is relevant "binary": 0, //indicates whether treatment is binary "model": "log-linear", // log-linear, exponential
-      "elasticity": 1, #1 if elasticity, 0 if semi-elasticity
+      "elasticity": 1, // 1 if elasticity, 0 if semi-elasticity
-      "FEs": [4,5,6], #which variables are fixed effects (zero-indexed) "interest": [0], #which variables are most of interest "y": [1.2,4.5,...], #the y variable column,
-      "X": [[1.6,2.3,...],[2.3,45.6,...]],#the X matrix, in case of IVs then only endogenous variables "IVs": [[1.6,2.3,...],[1.3,5.8,...],...], #which variables are instruments (zero-indexed), including all exogeneous variables
+      "FEs": [4,5,6], // which variables are fixed effects (zero-indexed) "interest": [0], //which variables are most of interest "y": [1.2,4.5,...], // the y variable column, "X": [[1.6,2.3,...],[2.3,45.6,...]], //the X matrix, in case of IVs then only endogenous variables "IVs": [[1.6,2.3,...],[1.3,5.8,...],...], // which variables are instruments (zero-indexed), including all exogeneous variables
-      "covtype": "HC1", #type of covariance
+      "covtype": "HC1", // type of covariance
-      "clustering": [3,4], #variables on which variance is clustered if applicable (don't include if not neessary)
+      "clustering": [3,4], // variables on which variance is clustered if applicable (don't include if not neessary)

     },
     {